DPDK/dpdk/doc/guides/prog_guide/dev_kit_root_make_help.rst

 *   Install

     Build the DPDK binary.
-    Actually, this builds each supported target in a separate directory.
-    The name of each directory is the name of the target.
-    The name of the targets to install can be optionally specified using T=mytarget.
+    The name of the target to install is specified using T=mytarget.
-    The target name can contain wildcard \* characters.
     The list of available targets are in $(RTE_SDK)/config (remove the defconfig\_ prefix).

     Example:

     .. code-block:: console

-        make install T=x86_64-*
+        make install T=x86_64-native-linuxapp-gcc

-*   Uninstall

-    Remove installed target directories.

 Test Targets
 ------------